 What is a Covered Call?

-The main advantage of the covered call strategy is that an investor receives a guaranteed income as a premium from a sale of a call option.
+The main advantage of the covered call strategy is that an investor receives a guaranteed income as a premium from the sale of a call option.
 If the price of the underlying asset slightly increases, the premium will raise the total return on the investment.
 In addition, if the price of the underlying asset slightly declines, the premium will offset the loss portion.

 It is not recommended to use a covered call strategy if you expect a substantial appreciation of the underlying asset because your profits are locked to the strike price of the call option.
 At the same time, if the price of the underlying asset significantly declines, the premium from the sale of the call will now cover only a small portion of the losses.

 Sharpen your Excel skills with our Free Excel Crash Course.

 Example of a Covered Call

 Here’s a simple example of a covered call strategy.
 You’ve decided to purchase 100 shares of ABC Corp. for $100 per share.
 You believe that the stock market will not experience significant volatility in the near future.
 You also predict that the share price of ABC Corp. will grow to $105 in the next six months.

 In order to lock up your profits, you sell 1 call option contract with the strike price of $105 that will expire in six months (note that one call option contract consists of 100 shares).
 The premium on this call option is $3 per share in the contract.

 Your future payoff depends on the price of the stock in six months.
 You face three scenarios:

 Scenario 1: Stock price remains at $100 per share.